ablakely/macfand/README.md

-# macprofanctld
+# macfand
 Fan control daemon based on the abandoned macfanctld

 ## Installing
     make
     sudo make install

-    # Edit /etc/macprofanctld.conf
+    # Edit /etc/macfand.conf

-    sudo systemctl enable --now macprofanctld
+    sudo systemctl enable --now macfand

 ## Compatibility

-macprofanctld should work Mac Pros with system identifiers macpro1,1 through macpro5,1.
+macfand should work Mac Pros with system identifiers macpro1,1 through macpro5,1.
 Support for macbooks is currently untested.

 ---
-See the manual page macprofanctld (1) for more information.
+See the manual page macfand (1) for more information.